Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Abstract

 \section{Abstract}

-The famous Davies-GKLS Markovian master equation is tremendously successful in describing the evolution of open quantum systems in terms of just a few parameters.
-However, Davies equation fails to describe time scales short enough, i.e., comparable to the inverse of differences of frequencies present in the system of interest.
-A complementary approach that works well for short times but is not suitable after this short interval is known as the local master equation.
-Both the approaches do not allow to have any faithful dynamics in the intermediate time period between the very beginning of the evolution and when reaching the steady state.
-To cope with the lack of the dynamical equation in this ``grey'' time zone, we derive equations that work in the whole time range and are based on the same few parameters describing the environment as the Davies equation, thus free from cut-off problems.
-Our key insight is proper regularizations of the refined weak coupling equation based on a cumulant expansion.
-The evolution is still non-Markovian - as it must be if it is to work all time scales.
-We illustrate our approach by means of the spin-boson and qutrit-boson models and show how it interpolates between the local and global master equations in the intermediate time regime.
-We anticipate that our equation is a promising step towards analyzing open systems with quasi-continuous spectra that are at the moment entirely intractable.
+The famous Davies-GKSL secular Markovian master equation is tremendously successful in approximating the evolution of open quantum systems in terms of just a few parameters.
+However, the fully-secular Davies-GKSL equation fails to accurately describe time scales short enough, i.e., comparable to the inverse of differences of frequencies present in the system of interest.
+A complementary approach that works well for short times but is not suitable after this short interval is known as the quasi-secular master equation.
+Still, both approaches fail to have any faithful dynamics in the intermediate time interval.
+Simultaneously, descriptions of dynamics that apply to the aforementioned ``grey zone'' often are computationally much more complex than master equations or are mathematically not well-structured.
+The filtered approximation (FA) to the refined weak coupling limit has the simplistic spirit of the Davies-GKSL equation and allows capturing the dynamics in the intermediate time regime.
+At the same time, our non-Markovian equation yields completely positive dynamics.
+We exemplify the performance of the FA equation in the cases of the spin-boson system and qutrit-boson system in which two distant time scales appear.